 The coffee grounds sit in a coffee filter that’s cylindrical in its shape, so the water will move in a circle around the grounds as it swirls towards the bottom in a circular motion.

 This tempered pace of extraction keeps the coffee grounds from becoming over-saturated and prevents coffee grinds from getting into the final brew.

-And while the technique sounds simple – because it is – there are a number of variables that effect the nuances of what actually ends up.
+And while the technique sounds simple – because it is – there are a number of variables that affect the nuances of what actually ends up.

 Choosing the right filter is important to the coffee brew; the grind size and the freshness of the coffee will account for extraction; the water quality will greatly affect the texture of the coffee, as well the temperature; and the ratio of water to coffee (ideally 1:16) has a substantial effect on taste.

 And of course, the rate of your pour matters a lot.
-It’s always best to allow the coffee to bloom after your first pour, and then continually pouring over the rest of the water with a very consistent, gradual pacee.
+It’s always best to allow the coffee to bloom after your first pour, and then continue pouring over the rest of the water with a very consistent, gradual pace.